iamguid/ngx-mf/README.md

 `ngx-mf` exports type `FormModel`

-`FormModel<TObj, TAnnotation>` - This is the type that recursively turns TObj (where TObj is your model type) into a FormGroup.
+`FormModel<TModel, TAnnotation>` - This is the type that recursively turns TModel (where TModel is your model type) into a FormGroup.
 You can choose what you want: FormGroup or FormArray by annotations.
 You can pass TAnnotation as the second argument and specify output type, you should use special syntax to do it.